canonical/data-science-stack/docs/how-to/dss.rst

-    list        Lists all created notebooks in the DSS environment. logs        Prints the logs for the specified notebook or DSS component. purge       Removes all notebooks and DSS components. remove      Remove a Jupter Notebook in DSS with the name NAME. start       Starts a stopped notebook in the DSS environment. status      Checks the status of key components within the DSS... stop        Stops a running notebook in the DSS environment.
+    list        Lists all created notebooks in the DSS environment. logs        Prints the logs for the specified notebook or DSS component. purge       Removes all notebooks and DSS components. remove      Remove a Jupyter Notebook in DSS with the name NAME. start       Starts a stopped notebook in the DSS environment. status      Checks the status of key components within the DSS... stop        Stops a running notebook in the DSS environment.

 **Get details about a specific command**:

 To see the usage and options of a DSS command, run ``dss <command>`` with the ``--help`` option.